saantiaguilera/liquidity-sniper/README.md

 # AX-50 Liquidity Sniper

 This bot requires you to run the GETH client + use ethers framework.
-All addresses and private keys contained have been changed for the sake of this public repo.

 Supports any EVM environment and UniSwapV2 forked AMM seemlessly.